-510This file should be contained in your Isabelle distribution.
-In Freiburg it is
+This file should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here:

-/usr/local/isabelle/Isabelle/src/HOL/Induct/SList.thy
+http://isabelle.in.tum.de/library/

 Defining the "Real" List Type

-We now apply the type definition mechanism (\rightarrow p.442) using the typedef (\rightarrow p.455) syntax.
+We now apply the type definition mechanism (\Rightarrow p.445) using the typedef (\Rightarrow p.458) syntax.
 How do we define A formally?

 '''

 typedef (List)

 'a list =

 "list(range (Atom o Inl)) :: 'a dtree set"

 by ...

 '''

 Choosing A as $range (Atom \circ Inl)$ together with the explicit type declaration forces A to be the set containing all Atom (Inl t), for each $t :: \alpha$.

-Example of a definition of a polymorphic $(\rightarrow p.180)$ type.
+Example of a definition of a polymorphic $(\rightarrow p.185)$ type.

 List Constructors

 We define the real constructor names for lists: